 KP’s Pick: New Orleans

 Cleveland Browns at Denver Broncos (-13.5)

 Peyton Manning’s performance on offense has taken away the attention from Denver’s defense.
-The Broncos are ranked in the top ten against the pass and the run.
+The Broncos rank in the top ten against both the pass and the run.
 The Broncos have allowed just five touchdowns on the ground this year.
 Both teams are tough in the trenches, with Denver having 42 sacks and the Browns with 36.
 Peyton Manning is obviously having a great year and will move the ball down the field.
 But aside from last week’s 17-point loss to the Redskins, the Browns have not lost a game by two touchdowns or more since October 7th.
 Combine that with the fact that during its nine-game win streak, six of Denver’s wins were by less than two touchdowns.
-I fully expect Brandon Weeden and Trent Richardson to struggle against Denver’s defense, but I still have a hard time calling for a two-touchdown victory, and that’s why I’m taking the Browns and the points.
+I expect Brandon Weeden and Trent Richardson to struggle against Denver’s defense.
+With that said, I still have a hard time seeing a two-touchdown victory.
+Give me the Browns and the points.

 KP’s Pick: Cleveland